brianwatroba/soulbound/README.md

 ## What's included

+### TOKEN STANDARD:

-- Token standard: open source ERC1155 Non-Tradeable token standard for communities to create, govern, mint, and manage the certifications that matter to them.
+Soulbound is an open source non-transferrable token standard based on ERC1155.
+Communities can use it to create, govern, mint, and manage the certifications that matter to them.
 (This repo).

+### DAPP FOR COMMUNITIES:

-- Community dapp (web2): client app for community token management, optional custodial wallet service, and metadata storage.
+Client app for community token management, optional custodial wallet service, and metadata storage.
 Not required, but a method for less web3 savvy communities to create and manage their tokens without having to worry about wallets and crypto complexity.

+### DAPP FOR USERS:

-- User dapp (web2): client app to view your Soulbound Tokens, prove ownership.
+client app for people to view their Soulbound Tokens, prove ownership.

 ## Project North Stars

-- Communities can issue provable certifications and endorsements to use for anything
+1. Communities can issue provable certifications and endorsements to use for anything
-- People have central control over their certifications and endorsements
+2. People have central control over their certifications and endorsements
-- No fancy crypto stuff.
+3. No fancy crypto stuff.
 Make this easy, delightful, and useful.

 ## How it works